-I am keeping my West Texas Oil price range of $90 to $110 per barrel for September.
+I am keeping my West Texas intermediate Oil price range of $90 to $110 per barrel for September.
 There are lots of crosscurrents that could move prices beyond this range.

 Without any regard to likelihood or severity, the following developments may dramatically affect oil prices: Iran negotiations, violence in Iraq, Saudi Arabia and OPEC+ making a dramatic shift in production, developments that may affect Russian oil exports, a weakening global economy, hurricanes in the Gulf of Mexico, and miscellaneous others.
 Let us look at a few of these items.

 Negotiations have heated up once again with Iran.
 Although the participants are providing different signals, I tend to disregard most comments because even the participants themselves cannot predict how negotiations will unfold.
 Often negotiations follow an uncertain and unpredictable path.
 So it is best to wait and see.

 Extreme violence has broken out in Iraq.
 The Wall Street Journal article “Violence Erupts in Baghdad After Iraqi Cleric Moqtada al-Sadr Quits Politics” (subscription required) on August 29, 2022, states the following:

 BAGHDAD—Violent clashes gripped Iraq’s capital after an influential cleric said he was quitting politics, as protesters stormed government buildings and heavily armed militias flooded into the capital’s government center, setting off an intense urban battle that threatened the government’s stability.

 At least 17 people were killed by gunfire and more than 90 were reported wounded in clashes in the Green Zone on Monday, turning the heavily fortified district of government offices, embassies and villas of senior Iraqi officials into a besieged zone.